Myles Straw Player Props: Guardians vs. Cubs

 Myles Straw At The Plate

+- In 60.0% of his 80 games this season, Straw has picked up at least one hit.
+He's also had 14 multi-hit games.

+- He has not gone deep in his 80 games this year.

-- Straw has driven in a run in 10 games this year (12.7%), including two games with multiple runs batted in.
+- Straw has driven in a run in 11 games this season (13.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.